hreality/Formbot-Trident/README.md

 Repo Config Backups  for Formbot Voron Trident (250mm) using Klipper

-Alterations can be located in Notes.txt and related config changes in the associated files
+Alterations can be located in notes.txt and related config changes in the associated files